HaochuanDeng/Radio-Controlled-Clock_BPC-China/README.md

 2020.11.16 Fixed Verification Bugs, No Tast So Far.

-2021.1.23  Code Had Been tested, And Bugs had been fixed.(You Can Get The Code In Folder: "TestCode".)(Now, EveryThing is OK.
+2021.1.23  Code Had Been tested, And Bugs had been fixed.(You Can Get The Code In Folder: "TEST_CODE".)(Now, EveryThing is OK.
 Enjoy Please:-))

 /***********************************************************/